Society-for-Internet-Blaseball-Research/docs/docs/stlats.md

 It has been observed that blood type effects only occur when the player has the required blood type, *and* is on a team with the blood type modifier attribute.
 When the blessing was awarded, all team members had their blood type changed, but later additions keep their existing type.

 For example, Jaylen Hotdogfingers, who transferred to the Lovers after Season 10, has blood type "AA", and has never been observed to Charm a batter.
+The opposite example is Francisca Sasquatch, who transferred (back) to the Dale while already having Electric blood - Sasquatch *does* successfully trigger the effects of Electric blood, despite not being on the team when the blessing was won.

 ID | Name | Team | Modifier
 --- | --- | ---